 The Community Living Program began in 1985 and initially offered people with a mental illness case management support within their own home environment to facilitate as much independent living as possible.
-The program expanded in 1993 with the development of two Small Option homes, which are residential settings with staff available for support twenty-four hours a day.
+The program expanded in 1993 with the development of two Small Option Homes, with staff available for support twenty-four hours a day in a residential setting.
 There are over 40 people currently living in individual apartments in different areas of Colchester-East Hants with staff support.

 Referrals to this program are made through the Department of Community Services or through private pay.

 The Club (previously called The Friendship Club) opened its doors in 1995.
 The Club provides a safe and supportive environment for adults who may be struggling with their mental health and are active in maintaining mental wellness.
 The Club provides a safe space free from the stigma of mental illness while in the company of supportive peers and professionals.
 Mental well-being is achieved through forming peer connections and by participation in social and recreational activities.